Electron-phonon hydrodynamics: Hydrodynamics

 Within the framework of kinetic theory formalism, the incoherent conductivity matrix $\Sigma_0$ can be written as \be \Sigma_{AB}=\left( \right)= \left( \right)W_{\text{e-ph}}^{\prime -1} \left( \right), \ee where all the quantities point to $x$ direction.
 Explicit expressions and scalings of each element are:

 We observe that one might naively expect that for a Galilean dispersion relation in which $v_{\mathrm{F}} - p_{\mathrm{F}}\pa_p v_{\mathrm{F}} = 0$, that both $\sigma_{\mathrm{inc}}$ and $\alpha_{\mathrm{inc}}$ must vanish identically since there is no incoherent current: electrical current and momentum are proportional \cite{hartnoll2018holographic}.
 However, this is not true, because the presence of phonons dispersion relation necessarily leads to breaking of Galilean invariance.
+Notice that naive estimation like $\sigma_{\mathrm{inc}}\sim \gamma^{-1}\norm{|J_x\ra}^2$ suitable for Fermi liquid is no longer true for electron-phonon fluids because of the multiple scattering rates.

 Now we are ready to compute the diffusion constant \be \Gamma=\frac{2\frac{d-1}{d}\eta+\zeta}{M}+\frac{\Sigma}{M}, \ee where \be \Sigma\equiv\frac{\rho_A\chi^{-1}_{AC}\Sigma_{CD}\chi^{-1}_{DB}\rho_B}{v_{\mathrm{s}}^2} \ee is a contribution to the decay rate arising from incoherent conductivities.
 After some algebra, we find that \be \Gamma\sim\left\{ \right. . \ee The scaling is shown in \figref{fig:hydro}(c).
 When $T<T_4$, the shear viscosity, given by the electron modes, controls the diffusion of the fluid, i.e. $\eta > \Sigma$.
 When $T>T_4$, the diffusion constant starts to be dominated by the incoherent conductivity, i.e. $\eta< \Sigma$, but the scaling do not change.
 The interplay between shear viscosity and incoherent conductivity implies a transition from coherent to incoherent, giving rise to a breakdown of Galilean invariance.